8BitQuest/8-BitQuest/README.md

 ## Courses

 ### Introduction to Programming with Scratch (Coming soon!)
-- Start your coding journey with Scratch, a block-based programming language
+- Embark on your coding odyssey with Scratch, a user-friendly block-based language
-- Learn the fundamentals of programming such as variables, loops, and more
+- Discover the fundamentals of programming by mastering concepts like variables, loops, and more
-- Create your own game with hands-on projects
+- Build engaging games with hands-on projects

 ### Intermediate Programming with Phaser (JavaScript) (Coming soon!)

-- Take your programming skills to the next level with Phaser,
+- Level up your coding skills with Phaser, 2D game engine
+- Get your feet wet with JavaScript text-based programming that runs in the browser
-- Build upon your programming foundation with computer science fundamentals such as data structures and algorithms
+- Dive into computer science fundamentals such as data structures and algorithms
-- Gain practical experience in creating interactive 2D games

 ### Game development with Godot (C#) (Coming soon!)
 - Get into game development with Godot, an open-source game engine
-- Start with Godot basics: scenes, nodes
+- Start with Godot basics: scenes, nodes and the power of C#
-- Learn how to use C# to make games
 - Explore advanced topics like physics simulations and artificial intelligence

 ## Community (Coming soon!)